-ROTAVATOR'S are fitted with Standard Rotors, but can be supplied with interchangeable rotors.
+ROTAVATOR are fitted with Standard Rotors, but can be supplied with interchangeable rotors.

 The interchangeable rotors can be rapidly transposed in approximately 20 minutes.
-The rotors available will produce a range of tilths on a variety of soil types and moisture contents with maximum economy provided HOWARD BLADES are used.
+The rotors available will produce a range of tilths on a variety of soil types and moisture contents with maximum economy provided HOWARD BOLT ASSEMBLIES which are specially manufactured to a high tensile strength specification.